Research

 Landscape Genetics

 While understanding adaptive evolution is critical to predicting if and how species will respond to environmental change, neutral evolutionary processes such as gene flow and genetic drift dictate both local genetic diversity and the spread of potentially adaptive alleles which could dictate future evolutionary responses.
 Using the mangrove rivulus fish (Kryptolebias marmoratus), I have demonstrated that asymmetric ocean currents are associated with both genetic differentiation and estimates of directional gene flow between mangrove patches (Snead et al. 2023).
-Using graph theory, I also found that patch level genotypic and genetic diversity are impacted primarily by the population’s centrality to the metapopulation rather than measure of fragmentation or habitat area (Snead et al. in prep).
+Using graph theory, I also found that patch level genotypic and genetic diversity are impacted primarily by the population’s centrality to the metapopulation rather than measure of fragmentation or habitat area (Snead et al. Accepted).
 I am extending this work with forward genetic simulations to evaluate how landscape and oceanic factors impact rates of evolutionary and genetic rescue.
 Similarly, I am using the northern two-lined salamander (Eurycea bislineata) and the spotted lanternfly (Lycorma delicatula) as model systems to evaluate how demographic history, land use, and the environment drives spatial patterns of genetic diversity across urban landscapes.

 Responsive Image